 “You’ve ascertained a best deal, only to learn that the dealer is adding window-tinting and body-side molding to the final bill of sale for $300 extra.
 Be firm that you’re not interested in these features (which often carry huge markups).
 If you can’t have the accessories removed, you can at least request that the charges be removed or reduced,” explains Lindsay Graham.

 “Remember that your car insurance usually covers the windshield, so you probably don’t need to purchase glass-protection coverage,” Graham says.
 “However, if the vehicle’s windshield includes EyeSight® or a similar driver-assistance feature that insurance doesn’t cover or covers only partially, you may want to consider buying the extra insurance from the dealership.
-Warranties and extra protection aren’t inherently bad, it’s simply important that the consumer understand the fine print and buy the negotiate the purchase price for these plans.”
+Warranties and extra protection aren’t inherently bad, it’s simply important that the consumer understand the fine print and negotiate the purchase price for these plans.”